Evanlab02/ShoppingListApp-Legacy/frontend/README.md

 ## Getting started

+### .env file

 You need a .env file in the frontend directory with the following variables:

 ```env
 VITE_REACT_NAMESPACE="shopping"
 ```

+You could change the namespace to whatever you want, but it is recommended to keep it as shopping.
+If you change the namespace you will also need to change the namespace in the [server](../server/README.md).
+The namespace is used to separate the different apps in the project.
+If you not supply .env file, it will default the namespace to shopping.

+### Running the project

 To get the front-end running on your machine you will need to have [node](https://nodejs.org/en/) installed.
 You can check if you have node installed by running `node -v` in your terminal.
 If you do not have node installed you can download it from [here](https://nodejs.org/en/).